mkthewlis/Milestone-Project-3/README.md

 #### Edit task

 - Similar to the 'Add a new task' page, this page contains a form for the user to complete and submit.
+The form is automatically filled with the previous data so the user is reminded of what their task currently is.
 - A success messages flashes to confirm the changes they have made to their task.
 - The user can choose to navigate back to their tasks with the 'View my Checklist' button or by following the menu bar.

 ### Features Left to Implement

 - I think that there is a lot of potential to further develop this app, which is unfortunately beyond the scope and time frame of this Milestone Project with *The Code Institute*.
-Most notably, in the future I would consider adding a feature for users to be able to share some of their tasks with the MoveOn community, adding to the 'Top Tips' alreadu listed on the website.
-This would create a sense of community and would be a great way for new and existing users to share ideas, tips and suggestions to get organised for a move.
+Most notably, I would consider adding a feature to connect the family account with each individual household member's account.
+In so doing, each task could be delegated to a family member, which would make it easier for user's to track who should complete a task.

-- Another feature would be to expand the 'My Tasks' landing page, adding the option for users to share their lists with friends and family so several users can mark tasks as complete whilst getting ready for their move together.
+- It could be useful to create a 'profile' page where users could update their information, including changing their password and adding a profile image for each family member.

-- I could also consider adding a feature to report bugs found back to me, to be able to improve the app for future users as and when issues are found.
+- I would also consider adding a feature to report bugs found back to me, to be able to improve the app for future users as and when issues are found.

 ## Technologies Used